 You’ve read all the ‘top tips for flying with children’ type posts floating about the net.
 I must admit that I read a few before getting on a plane and thought, ‘Jaysus!
 There’s some great advice in these’.

 However what happens when you actually get on a flight?
-Does it all goes as swimmingly as some mummy and daddy bloggers would have you believe?
-Do these tips and tricks guarantee a 'Zen like' flight?
+Does it all go as swimmingly as some mummy and daddy bloggers would have you believe?
+Do these tips and tricks guarantee a ‘Zen-like’ flight?

 I mean,“What could go wrong?”

 I’ll tell ya….